MicrosoftDocs/windows-itpro-docs/windows/deployment/do/delivery-optimization-configure.md

 > [!NOTE]
 > If your peer group spans across NATs, the Teredo service will be used on port 3544.
 >
-> > [!NOTE]
-> For Configuration Manager users, we recommend to leverage existing [MECM boundary groups](/mem/configmgr/sum/deploy-use/optimize-windows-10-update-delivery) to define the peer groups.
+> For Configuration Manager users, we recommend to leverage existing [MECM boundary groups](/mem/configmgr/core/plan-design/hierarchy/fundamental-concepts-for-content-management.md##delivery-optimization) to define the peer groups.

 ##### Restrict peer selection